drebelsky/drebelsky.github.io/docs/notes/pwnable.kr/bof.md

 r.interactive()
 ```

-Then, in interactive (note using interactive mode both gives us a shell we can use to look around in and avoids the problem where we'd otherwise have to make sure part of the exploit goes to the `gets` and the other part happens after the `execve`),
+Then, we can find the flag by interacting with the shell (note using interactive mode both gives us a shell we can use to look around in and avoids the problem where we'd otherwise have to make sure part of the exploit goes to the `gets` and the other part happens after the `system`),

 ```
 [+] Opening connection to pwnable.kr on port 9000: Done